Back to Blog

 LDAP queries can be extremely useful for gathering specifically organized information from Active Directory.
 When LDAP queries take too long or too many resources, troubleshooting them can be difficult.
 Hopefully this blog will make both using LDAP queries and troubleshooting problem queries a little bit easier for you.

-Active Directory is the foundation of your network, and the structure that controls access to the most critical resources in your organization.
-The ENow Active Directory Monitoring and Reporting tool uncovers cracks in your Active Directory that can cause a security breach or poor end-user experience and enables you to quickly identify and remove users that have inappropriate access to privileged groups (Schema Admins, Domain Administrators).
-While ENow is not an auditing software, our reports reduce the amount of work required to cover HIPAA, SOX, and other compliance audits.
+Active Directory is the foundation of your network, controlling access to your organization's most critical resources.
+The ENow Active Directory Monitoring Tool, with comprehensive reporting, identifies vulnerabilities in your Active Directory that could lead to security breaches or poor user experiences.
+It helps you quickly find and remove users with inappropriate access to privileged groups like Schema Admins and Domain Administrators.
+While ENow is not an auditing software, our comprehensive reports significantly reduce the effort needed for HIPAA, SOX, and other compliance audits.

 Woman weighing options on scale